jeyhawkes/Tech_cushion/README.md

 ### GET /invest/list/v1/ - Get list of funds

 ### GET /invest/customer/v1/*customer_id* - Get fund info about customer
-v1 CURRENT (client can only choose 1 fund at a time) :
+v1 CURRENT:
-* Already returns a list of investments for the customer (only 1 will return) v2 (clients can have muliple funds) : NO CHANGES NEED
+* Already returns a list of investments for the customer (only 1 will return)

+v2 NEXT STEP: NO CHANGES NEED
 * Will automatically scale to allow the customer to have multiple investments

 ### POST /invest/customer/v1/*customer_id* - Add customer money to fund